Historic Route 11 Drive-In Theatre: Features

-Family Drive-In is open seven days a week from June to August, on the weekends in the spring and fall, and closed during the winter months.
-The 7.5 acre theater includes two screens playing first-run films, though older movies are sometimes played on one of the screens.
+The Historic Route 11 Drive-In Theatre is open seven days a week from June to August, on the weekends in the spring and fall, and closed during the winter months.
+The 7.5 acre theater includes two screens playing first-run films, though older movies were sometimes play on one of the screens.
 The first screen is able to accommodate 240 cars while the smaller second screen, added in 1989, can accommodate 144.
 The double feature policy allows customers to pay one admission price and watch two-first run films.
-Retro music is played before the films begin and a playground is available for children.
+Retro music plays before the films begin and a playground is available for children.
 Customers are able to hear the film's audio by choosing between drive-in speakers on 4 ft high poles or their car radio.
 According to Kopp, the speakers and poles are difficult to maintain since only one manufacturer still makes spare parts for them.
 When asked if he would ever remove them, Kopp said "Heck no. These classic speakers are part of the drive-in theater experience."
-A concession stand staffed by "cast members" sells various refreshments, including pizza from a local restaurant and GoPicnic, a healthier option requested by some customers.
+A concession stand staffed by "cast members" sells various refreshments.